-b.3.
-Is a member Children of a working family that is economically disadvantaged families whose family income does not exceed 150 percent of the federal poverty level.
+- b.3.
+Is a member Children of a working family that is economically disadvantaged families whose family income does not exceed 150 percent of the federal poverty level. - c.4.

-c.4.
 Children For whom financial assistance is provided through the state is paying a Relative Caregiver Program payment under s.
-39.5085.

-2.(b) A 3-year-old child or Three-year-old children and 4-year-old child children who may not be economically disadvantaged but who has a disability; has have disabilities, have been served in a specific part-time exceptional education program or a combination of part-time exceptional education program or a combination of part-time exceptional education program with required special services, aids, or equipment;, and was were previously reported for funding part time under with the Florida Education Finance Program as an exceptional students.

-3.(e) An economically disadvantaged child children, a child children with a disability disabilities, or a child and children at risk of future school failure, from birth to 4 years of age, who is are served at home through a home visitor program programs and an intensive parent education program programs.

-4.(d) A child Children who meets meet federal and state eligibility requirements for the migrant preschool program but who is do not meet the criteria of economically disadvantaged.
+39.5085. - 2.(b) A 3-year-old child or Three-year-old children and 4-year-old child children who may not be economically disadvantaged but who has a disability; has have disabilities, have been served in a specific part-time exceptional education program or a combination of part-time exceptional education programs with required special services, aids, or equipment; and was were previously reported for funding part time under with the Florida Education Finance Program as an exceptional student students. - 3.(e) An economically disadvantaged child ehildren, a child ehildren with a disability disabilities, or a child and children at risk of future school failure, from birth to 4 years of age, who is are served at home through a home visitor program programs and an intensive parent education program programs. - $\underline{4.(d)}$ A child Children who meets meet federal and state eligibility requirements for the migrant preschool program but who is do not meet the eriteria of economically disadvantaged.

-As used in this paragraph subsection, the term "economically disadvantaged" child means having a child whose family income that does not exceed 150 percent of the federal poverty level.
+As used in this paragraph subsection, the term "economically disadvantaged" ehild means having a ehild whose family income that does not exceed 150 percent of the federal poverty level.
 Notwithstanding any change in a family's economic status, but subject to additional family contributions in accordance with the sliding fee scale, a child who meets the eligibility requirements upon initial registration for the program remains eligible until the beginning of the school year for which the child is eligible for admission to kindergarten in a public school under s.
 1003.21(1)(a)2.